 When Gavin opened his first restaurant on West Street, many thought he was a little crazy.
 There weren’t many stores or restaurants in that area of Annapolis, but Gavin had a vision.
 He foresaw what that area could be: a vibrant, inclusive community that doesn't rely solely on tourism and historical landmarks.
 He worked with other local businesses to create events, like Fringe Fest, First Sunday Arts Festival, and the Chocolate Binge Festival, that are aimed at bringing locals out to enjoy the city.
 In his vision, when you make a city fun to live in, tourists will follow.

 His take on Annapolis politics and policies may ruffle some feathers in this traditional town, but his passion for making Annapolis an inclusive, diverse city that celebrates history while simultaneously creating new traditions is infectious.

-Our first project was to design an event that would bring out young voters, introduce them to Gavin and get them excited to participate in the election.
-Gavin's first big event was CBGB-themed party, complete with a "concert" poster featuring Gavin as the rockstar.
+Our first project was to design an event that would bring out young voters, introduce them to Gavin, and get them excited to participate in the election.
+Gavin's first big event was a CBGB-themed party, complete with a "concert" poster featuring Gavin as the rockstar.
 The fundraiser was immensely successful and helped set the tone for his grassroots campaign.
-The CBGB party bought out more than 150 punk and new wave-dressed attendees and the Buckley campaign raised nearly $11,000.
+The CBGB party brought out more than 150 punk and new wave-dressed attendees and the Buckley campaign raised nearly $11,000.

 Below are some of the other unconventional posters our team designed for themed fundraising events to support: